Nikita-Barak/TypeWarriors/README.md

 ### Results
 - **Victory**: Achieved by completing all levels.
-- **Defeat**: Occurs if the player’s health runs out.
+- **Defeat**: Occurs if the player’s health runs out, and restarts the current fight.
-- The outcome is skill-dependent, based on typing speed, accuracy, and strategic use of spells.
-Although competitive, it’s not a multiplayer game, but rankings are included to encourage comparison among players.
+- The outcome is skill-dependent, based on the player's typing skills.
+Although the game's not aimed to be actively competitive as it’s not a multiplayer game, rankings will be included to encourage competition among players.

 ## Target Audience
-While there are many typing games online, especially in English (e.g., [Typeracer](https://play.typeracer.com), [Typing.com](https://www.typing.com/student/games)), **Typing Warriors** incorporates unique elements such as innovative graphics and spellcasting, appealing to both casual gamers and typing enthusiasts.
+While there are many typing games online, especially in English (e.g., [Typeracer](https://play.typeracer.com), [Typing.com](https://www.typing.com/student/games)), **Typing Warriors** incorporates unique elements such as innovative graphics and fighting, appealing to both casual gamers and typing enthusiasts.